godotengine/godot-docs/classes/class_openxrspatialcapabilityconfigurationaruco.rst

 - |void| **set_aruco_dict**\ (\ value\: :ref:`ArucoDict<enum_OpenXRSpatialCapabilityConfigurationAruco_ArucoDict>`\ )
 - :ref:`ArucoDict<enum_OpenXRSpatialCapabilityConfigurationAruco_ArucoDict>` **get_aruco_dict**\ (\ )

-Dictionary to use to decode Aruco markers.
+Dictionary to use to decode ArUco markers.

 \ **Note:** Must be set before using this configuration to create a spatial context.